Rlfm/02180-Grp72-Assignement-2_Belief_revision_agent/README.md

 Make sure *sympy* is correctly installed.

-Then, simply run the following command in the installation folder with all the four python files:
+Then, simply run the following command in the installation folder containing all the python files:

 python BeliefBase.py